-And by the way, the best sermon I’ve ever heard on going on the offensive through prayer is here, by Lou Engle at the Mission: Possible conference a few years ago.
-(It’s free to watch.)
-I’d strongly encourage you to watch it; you’ll be forever changed if you do.
+And by the way, the best sermon I’ve ever heard on going on the offensive through prayer was by Lou Engle at the Mission: Possible conference a few years ago.
+If you can find it online, I’d strongly encourage you to watch it; you’ll be forever changed if you do.

 Dear pioneer, if your new thing has died, there is a reason.

 Maybe God only intended it to last for a short time.
 Or maybe it was for a season, or there are delays because of timing, or it is just warfare.
 Maybe you simply need God’s grace to persevere against all odds.